AzraArts/AllWhatsPy/README.md

 It is really important the `Star` that you can be giving to help with the `Maintenance` and `Updates` of the code!
-If you utilize AllWhatsPy frequently, like the way it was developed and cares about it, I will be very gratefull for your rating!
+If you utilize AllWhatsPy frequently, like the way it was developed and cares about it, I will be very gratefull with your rating!

 <h1 align="center">
 <a href="https://github.com/DevLucasLourenco/AllWhatsPy/stargazers">